Social Media can provide leads, clients, customers, reviews. More than anything, it is one of those social proof to build trust.

 - Boost your updates on Facebook

-- Get more likes to your Facebook page
+- Get more likes on your Facebook page

 - Advertise your YouTube videos